 1.3 Organisations permitted to compete for NISEP funding

 Pre-registered organisations that meet set eligibility criteria will be permitted to apply for funding.
-The registration process is set out in the next section.
+The registration process and the eligibility criteria are set out below at paragraph 1.4.

 1.4 Registration